Vietnam: Crawling

 Next up was a visit to see how they made rice noodles in a

-small town of My Tho.
+My Tho.
 We were

 greeted by a weird looking twelve year old elephant eared fish in a tank,